aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-bookmarks/untangle/_index.md

 ---
-title: Untangle
+title: Untangle In Word Document
-linktitle: Untangle
+linktitle: Untangle In Word Document
 second_title: Aspose.Words for .NET API Reference
-description: Learn how to untangle nested bookmarks in adjacent table rows using Aspose.Words for .NET.
+description: Learn how to untangle in word document nested bookmarks in adjacent table rows using Aspose.Words for .NET.
 type: docs
 weight: 10
 url: /net/programming-with-bookmarks/untangle/